FinweLtd/doc-livesync-all/docs/user_guide/presenting.md

 1. Put two fingers over the content in the presentation area.

-2. Move the fingers close to each other to zoom in, or farher away from each other to zoom out.
+2. Move the fingers close to each other to zoom in, or farther away from each other to zoom out.

 This will NOT zoom the content in the connected viewing devices - the audience will zoom the view by themselves, where applicable.